-Eating well in university can be tough, especially if it’s your first time living away from home, but things like eating more servings of fruits and vegetables or packing a lunch to school can be a little easier with a few simple tips.
+Eating well in university can be tough, especially if it’s your first time living away from home, but finding balance with the foods you eat can be a little easier with some simple tips.

 - Check out Canada’s Food Guide for nutritional information and simple recipes.